Updated on April 11th, 2022

 When Do You Need a Video for a Scholarship Application?

 There are typically two scenarios when you need a video for a scholarship application.
-First, some scholarship committees request videos in place of traditional essays.
+First, some scholarship committees request videos in place of traditional essays, often referred to as a ‘video scholarship’.
 Essentially, they have applicants answer the same kinds of scholarship questions; they just request recordings instead of written documents.

 The second situation where a student may need to send in a scholarship video application is for certain art and media scholarships.
 In this case, the videos are samples of the applicant’s production capabilities.
 For example, scholarship committees may request copies of short films for scholarships for film majors.